psundari/Formula-racing-project/README.md

 #### Vizualization:
-1. Once data is available in the presentation container, we created f1_presentation database and top of that created 3 tables namely **race_results,driver_standings** and **constructor_standings**.
+1. Once data is available in the presentation container, we created f1_presentation database and top of that created 3 tables namely **race_results,driver_standings** and **constructor_standings** which is present in **presentation_tables.sql** file.
+2. And created two more sql files **Find_dominant_drivers.sql,Find_dominant_teams.sql** which contains the sql code to find the rankings of drivers and teams for each race year respectively.
-2. Then we imported these tables into power BI connecting through databricks using url and access token which lists all the available databases and schemas, then we load race_results data and start creating reports
+3. Then we imported these tables into power BI connecting through databricks using url and access token which lists all the available databases and schemas, then we load race_results data and start creating reports

    <img width="635" alt="image" src="https://github.com/psundari/spark_learning/assets/112127625/b8ad25ea-cfed-4664-9308-09ccebd52ff7">